RMLio/rmlmapper-java/README.md

 Do you want to build from source yourself?
 Check [Build](#build).

 ## Build
-The RMLMapper is build using Maven.
+The RMLMapper is built using Maven.
 As it is also tested against Oracle (check [here](#accessing-oracle-database) for details), it needs a specific set-up to run all tests.
 That's why we recommend to build without testing: `mvn install -DskipTests=true`.